zhujinxuan/remark-react-previewer/README.md

-# A markdown Previewer Supporting Auto-Scroll
+# A markdown Previewer Component Supporting Auto-Scroll
 A problem of most online markdown previewer is simply that the previewer does not follow the cursor.
 This previewer solves that problem by `unist` and `remark`.